woustachemax/blog/blog/blog-2.md

 You can then set up nativewind by following their docs: https://www.nativewind.dev/docs/getting-started/installation

-The main entry point is usually `index.tsx`, and the `_layout.tsx` file (especially if you're using Expo Router) helps define your app's file-based routing structure—very similar to how `app/` and `pages/` work in Next.js.
+The main entry point is usually `index.tsx`, and the `_layout.tsx` file (especially if you're using Expo Router) helps define your app's file-based routing structure, very similar to how `app/` and `pages/` work in Next.js.

 ---